Long Layover? How To Sleep At An Airport Like A Pro

 Backpackers like to bring sleeping pads for a reason.

-It protects them from sleeping on dirty or cold ground, and it’s more comfortable than sleeping on hard surfaces.
+It protects them from sleeping on dirty or cold ground and is more comfortable than sleeping on hard surfaces.
 But sleeping pads are bulky, and they’re just for sleeping.

 I discovered this inflatable mattress that, when folded, does double duty as a neck pillow.
 I think it would be great for city explorers as well as backpackers.